lovasoa/sql.js/README.md

+# Important note
+The code in this repository is **out of date**.
+This fork has finally been merged into [kripken’s original repo](https://github.com/kripken/sql.js).
+Please use that repository instead of this one.

 # SQLite compiled to javascript
 [![Build Status](https://travis-ci.org/lovasoa/sql.js.svg?branch=master)](http://travis-ci.org/lovasoa/sql.js)

-## Important note
+## Introduction
-The code in this repository is out of date.

-This fork has finally been merged into [kripken’s original repo](https://github.com/kripken/sql.js).
-Please use that repository instead of this one.

-##Introduction
 This is my fork of sql.js, by kripken.
 Try it online here: http://lovasoa.github.io/sql.js/GUI/

 sql.js is a port of SQLite to JavaScript, by compiling the SQLite C code with Emscripten.